DestyNova/advent_of_code_2021/day15/retro.md

 When I ran it on the full input data, it produced the correct result again, in a delightful time of 3.3 seconds.
 That's 175 times faster than my Djikstra implementation with leftist heaps.
 Wow.

+## Addendum, 2 days later

+A very good Haskell coder in the "Dublin Haskell Meetup" Discord suggested that `Data.Set` has some very efficient operations, including `minView` which would allow to easily serve as a priority queue.
+This was a great idea, so I implemented it, but found that it was still slow on the full input set.
+This seemed like a good time to introduce `ST` to the mix, replacing the `UArray` of distances with a `STUArray` and mutating it rather than creating and throwing away new array copies on every iteration.

+This sped the program up to a ridiculous 1 second runtime, about 3.3x faster than the Bellman-Ford ST solution.
+Now I want to try reintroducing leftist heaps to see if it's the same or what.

+__Several minutes later__

+It's a tiny bit faster, maybe 100ms shaved off -- but it's close that I'm measuring noise at this point.

 ## Reflections

 * Once again, if you expect to do an absolute ton of updates, get comfortable with the `ST` monad.
 It might literally be tens of thousands of times faster than generating and throwing away copies of huge arrays in a tight loop.